give fur the flick!

 Fur coats, trim, toys and accessories continue to be stocked and sold by Australian retailers.
-With so many cruelty-free alternatives available, why consumers still support this inherently cruel industry is a mystery to most.
+With so many humane alternatives available, why consumers still support this inherently cruel industry is a mystery to most.

 Caring consumers regularly provide us with photos and contact details for Australian fur retailers.
 We write to the retailers, provide information about the fur/angora trade, encourage the stores to discontinue selling fur products and to join the Animals Australia Fur-Free Shopping List.

-Download Choose Cruelty Free’s anti-fur brochure which highlights the cruel rabbit fur trade and share it with retailers, friends and colleagues.
+Download here Choose Cruelty Free’s anti-fur brochure which highlights the cruel rabbit fur trade and share it with retailers, friends and colleagues.

 Please – don’t damage goods that are not your own!
 Be polite and try to change hearts and minds through education and sharing verified information.